vlang/vinix/README.md

 Join the [Discord chat](https://discord.gg/S5Nm6ZDU38).

-## Download the ISO

-You can get a continuously updated ISO of Vinix [here](https://builds.vinix-os.org/repos/files/vinix/latest/vinix.iso).

 ## What is Vinix all about?

 - Keeping the code as simple and easy to understand as possible, while not sacrificing